Troy Trojans football: Neal Brown era (2015–2018)

 Following the season, West Virginia went on to hire Neal Brown as their new head coach.

 Chip Lindsey era (2019–2021)

 On January 10, 2019, it was announced that Chip Lindsey would become Troy's 22nd head coach.
 He was previously on staff at Kansas as offensive coordinator for less than two months before being hired by Troy to be its head coach.
 Lindsey came to Troy with additional experience as an offensive coordinator for Auburn, Arizona State, and Southern Miss.
+Coach Lindsey's time at Troy was seen overall as a disappointment as he was only able to win 5 games each of his three seasons in charge.
 On November 21, 2021, Troy fired Lindsey with one game remaining in the 2021 season.
 He posted a record of 15–19 over three years with no bowl appearances.

-Jon Sumrall era (2022–present)
+Jon Sumrall era (2022–2023)

 On December 2, 2021, it was announced that Jon Sumrall would become the 23rd head coach of the program.
 He previously served as co-defensive coordinator and linebackers coach at Kentucky.